-Troubled Northern rail in 'freefall'

-Greater Manchester Mayor Andy Burnham said rail operator Northern is in "freefall" after cancellations increased to almost 300 in one day.
+More trains hit by timetable 'shambles'

+The operators switched to new timetables on 20 May, and on Wednesday one in eight scheduled trains was cancelled or late.

-Mr Burnham said at least 147 trains were cancelled or part-cancelled on 22 May and this had almost doubled to at least 281 on 29 May.
+At least 147 trains were also cancelled or part-cancelled on 22 May and this had almost doubled to at least 281 on 29 May.

-He said services are "actually getting worse" and "Northern's freefall shown no signs of slowing down".

 Mr Burnham said the fact services have "continued to decline" is "nothing short of a scandal".